UMN-PeopleSoft/IBMonitorService/installation.md

 ## Acquiring the IB Monitor
 ### Acquiring a Pre-Built Distribution
-At the top of the page, you will see two links:
+In the left-hand navigation of the page, you will see two links:
    * Download .zip
    * Download .tar.gz